julou/sci-article-with-R/README.md

 ## Writing the manuscript
 - use html syntax for comments (RStudio's shortcut is cmd-shift-C): `<!-- # this is a comment -->`
 - references are best achieved using bookdown's syntax `\@(fig:this-fig-label)` which also allows crossreferencing between files.
-- figures saved independently (e.g. or the main txt or prepared outside of R) should be included using `knitr::include_graphics()`
+- figures saved independently (e.g. for the main text or prepared outside of R) should be included using `knitr::include_graphics()`
-- figures' captions are conveniently written using the syntax based on reference (allows to use markdown syntax in the caption):
+- figures' captions are conveniently written using the syntax based on reference (which allows to use markdown syntax in the caption):

 ````
 (ref:this-fig-caption) A useful figure title.